 If you're concerned with taking on too much student debt, you will want to note that Arizona students graduate with about $26,692 in student loans.
 Concerned that you won't be able to afford University of Arizona?
 Don’t let that keep you from applying since 69.0% of undergraduates get some form of financial aid.
 Watch some school videos to explore what being on campus is like.

 Tarleton State University is one of the finest schools in the country for Agricultural Economics & Business.
 Students who enjoy a more slow-paced life will appreciate Tarleton State University's location in the small town of Stephenville, Texas.

 About 63.0% of students receive some form of financial aid at Tarleton State University.
 At least 51.0% of the instructors at Tarleton State University are full time, so they have ample time to give attention to their students.
-Interested in learning more about Tarleton State University's campus?
-Have a virtual tour.
+Get all of the essential details on Tarleton State University by checking out their scorecard.